No matter what your goals are, in order to be successful, you’ve got to have a plan.

 But this is not about me, it’s about you, and there is no wrong answer here.
 The important thing is that you use whatever tool helps you work more efficiently and better manage your time.

-There are plenty of digital planners available and the array of paper planners that could make your head spin!
+There are plenty of digital planners available and an array of paper planners that could make your head spin!
 Admittedly, I get ridiculously giddy over a good planner!

 Whatever you decide to use, here are a few things to consider:

 - A time block schedule. – Time-blocking is the single most important strategy I have found to Get.
 Stuff.
 Done!
 So make sure that your planner includes this important feature.